stormasm/nunotes/README.md

 It's because commands like move_ is also a Rust keyword.

-So commands like let, do, if have underscore, otherwise when you want to include them as a module, you'd type mod if and the compiler would complain that you cannot put if after mod.
+So commands like **let, do, if** have **underscore**, otherwise when you want to include them as a module, you'd type mod if and the compiler would complain that you cannot put if after mod.

 #### Code Questions